Providing prognostic information in patients with newly diagnosed B-cell chronic lymphocytic leukemia

 This test is not intended for use in providing prognostic information for patient with other B-cell neoplasms or hematopoietic tumors.

-Although the determination of variant status can be accomplished by PCR followed by Sanger sequencing, this approach only allows for analysis of single samples at a time.
-Next-generation sequencing (NGS) technology represents a significant improvement over existing Sanger assays by allowing for batch sample analysis and simultaneous identification of clonal IGH rearrangement, the tumor-specific rearrangement sequence, and determination of somatic variant percent.
+Although the determination of variant status can be accomplished by polymerase chain reaction followed by Sanger sequencing, that approach only allows for analysis of single samples at a time.
+Next-generation sequencing technology represents a significant improvement over existing Sanger assays by allowing for batch sample analysis and simultaneous identification of clonal IGH rearrangement, the tumor-specific rearrangement sequence, and determination of somatic variant percent.

 BCLL